Photographer Mike Gatty directs participants at this Las Vegas green screen photo booth

 national greenscreen photo booths with US Event Photos owner Mike Gatty

-Photographer Mike Gatty engages participants at one of our national green screen photo booths prior to COVID 19
+Photographer Mike Gatty engages participants at one of our national green screen photo booths prior to COVID-19

 That’s been a very successful formula, and every year the booth gets bigger, the destinations more exotic, and the props wilder.
 And…there’s the rub.
 How do you move forward under COVID-19 with a hugely interactive, personalized photo experience?
 In the past, we’ve had huge lines of tightly packed people.
 Further, there were multiple touch points for each participant: they handled the “selections poster”, a laminated sheet showing the background choices.
 They touched and wore the props.
 We touched them (not like Joe Biden or anything!) as we assisted their pose — or at least got very close.
 They touched each other as they prepared for the photo.
 They touched the iPads when they emailed the finished image to themselves.
 They touched the print after it was handed to them by one of the photo booth assistants.